-- 6.41 Thirty-six percent of local residents stated that the crime/ASB originated from a tenant in privately rented accommodation, with 54% stating they didn't know.
-Only 11% said that it was not a problem. - 6.42 Forty-eight percent of landlords felt that the crime/anti-social behaviour was not caused by a tenant from a privately rented home.
+6.38 Thirty-six percent of local residents stated that the crime/ASB originated from a tenant in privately rented accommodation, with 54% stating they didn't know.
+Only 11% said it wasn't caused by privately rented tenants.

+6.39 Forty-eight percent of landlords felt that the crime/anti-social behaviour was not caused by a tenant from a privately rented home.
 Thirty-seven percent stated it was and 15% said they did not know.